byandell/qtl2shiny/README.md

 # README #

-Randell contribution to doqtl2 project.
+Yandell contribution to doqtl2 project.

 ### What is this repository for? ###

 * Code to liaise between Broman work on R/qtl2 and Attie Lab.
-* Version 0.2
+* Version 0.2.1

 ### What has been done ###